-I’m an Irish geologist conducting a NERC-Panorama funded PhD in orogenic deposits here at the University of Leeds.
+I’m a geologist conducting a NERC-Panorama funded PhD in orogenic deposits here at the University of Leeds.
 I have a particular enthusiasm for mineral resources, both metallic and industrial.
 At Leeds, I am part of the Ores and Mineralisation Research Group (OMG).
 My interest in economic geology was first cultivated at the University of Birmingham, where I did my undergraduate mapping project in conjunction with Tarmac at the Dolyhir and Strinds quarries.

 Whilst at St Andrews, I elected to study some unusually large alluvial gold grains that were panned from Berwickshire for my dissertation.
 Over the 2019-2020 academic year, I utilised 3D Geological Modelling, ArcGIS, Lithogeochemistry, Binocular Microscopy, EMP analyses and simulative geochemical modelling to constrain the source of the alluvial gold and the processes involved in local gold mineralisation.
 My own interest in geology has always stemmed from the interpretative power offerred by the discipline; I'm fascinated by the use of simple, methodical observations to interpret extremely complex processes that operated over incomprehensible amounts of geological time.
 Studying the microchemical characteristics of alluvial gold epitomises this interpretative power, hence I jumped at the chance to do a PhD in this field.